columbia-os/ezfs/README.md

 Part 12: Compile and run executable files
 -------------------------------------
-Compiling and running executable files requires some additional functionality beyond what you have already implemented, specifically support for mmap.
-Given the approach you should have taken thus far, implementing mmap support should be trivial.
+Compiling and running executable files requires some additional functionality beyond what you have already implemented, specifically support for `mmap`.
+Given the approach you should have taken thus far, implementing `mmap` support should be trivial.
 Do it.
 At this point, you should now be able to compile and execute programs.
 This part will also double verify that you implemented the functionality of "read/write/fsync", "create/delete" correctly.

 Here's a sample session: